10 Different Types of Siamese Cats

 There are different types of Siamese cats, and knowing the differences can help you choose the best one.

-Additionally, there are various colors that differ from the traditional color pattern, resulting in several Siamese types.
+Additionally, various colors differ from the traditional color pattern, resulting in several Siamese types.

 Types of Siamese Cats